lando07/AMD-7000-Series-VFIO/README.md

 ## How I personally got vfio working with windows 11 using many different guides, inspired by [this guide](https://github.com/mike11207/single-gpu-passthrough-amd-gpu/tree/mainhttps:/)

-After months of on and off strugling with getting my AMD 7600 XT 16gb to properly passthrough, I was able to narrow down my problems to a few issues with my Linux configuration, specifically with trying to remove the amdgpu kernel module and properly detaching the gpu from the system with virsh.
+After months of on and off struggling with getting my AMD 7600 XT 16gb to properly passthrough, I was able to narrow down my problems to a few issues with my Linux configuration, specifically with trying to remove the amdgpu kernel module and properly detaching the gpu from the system with `virsh`.

 ## If you encounter any issues, want to improve my instructions, or enhance the scripts, feel free to do so!
 My memory was a bit fuzzy making this and my pc has had a lot of new packages and updates since I started this so I might've left out some packages or some instructions.